xkollar/xkollar.github.io/data/posts/2017-01-16-minuet-and-stuff.markdown

 interpret them.
 Single, unified form of communication, way to preserve and transfer thoughts.
 Source code if you like.

 But the world is little more complex than that.
-Parallel with source code goes a little further than that.
+Analogy with source code goes a little further than that.
 Just as there is no single programming language, everybody is free do develop their own way of notation.
 And just like with programming languages, once you know principles, you are (with some effort) able to understand most of them